InstituteforDiseaseModeling/PACE-HRH/.github/CONTRIBUTING.md

 PACE-HRH follows [https://style.tidyverse.org/](the tidyverse style guide), with the following exceptions:

-### Names of variables, objects, functions, and function parameters
+#### Names of variables, objects, functions, and function parameters

 PACE-HRH uses variations on camel case (e.g. variableName or ObjectName) for names.
 PACE-HRH code does not use snake case (variable_name) or dotted case (variable.name)

-Public functions and objects (public names that would appear in the package reference and be visible to the pacehrh:: operator) use camel case with a leading upper case letter.
+* Public functions and objects (public names that would appear in the package reference and be visible to the pacehrh:: operator) use camel case with a leading upper case letter.
 Example: CheckInputExcelFileFormat()

-Internal functions use camel case with a leading lower case letter.
+* Internal functions use camel case with a leading lower case letter.
 Example: loadTable()

-Function parameters use camel case with a leading lower case letter.
+* Function parameters use camel case with a leading lower case letter.
 Example: .getMinMaxRates <- function(initRates, limits) { ... }

-Internal functions intended to be scoped to one source file may have a leading period: Example: .getRatesLimits() (R doesn't actually support private scoping visibility, but we follow this convention to give a hint to a function's intended scope.
+* Internal functions intended to be scoped to one source file may have a leading period: Example: .getRatesLimits() (R doesn't actually support private scoping visibility, but we follow this convention to give a hint to a function's intended scope.
 These "private" functions will still be visible to anybody using the pacehrh::: operator.)

-### Line lengths
+#### Line lengths

 PACE-HRH style allows for 120-character lines (instead of the tidverse default of 80).

-### return() statements
+#### return() statements

-The tidyverse style guide recommends avoiding return() statements and instead to rely on R's native behavior of returning the value of the last evaluated expression.
-We recommend using return() liberally as it makes the intent of the code more explicit, especially less experience readers of the code.
+The tidyverse style guide recommends avoiding return() statements at the end of functions and instead relying on R's native behavior of returning the value of the last evaluated expression.
+We prefer using return() even at the end of functions because it makes the behavior of the code more explicit, especially for less experienced readers of the code.

+#### Using lintr::lint() to check code style

 The following __lintr__ command line checks for correctly formatted code: